 “Correction Notice: This video contains several false and misleading statements.
 Click here for the correct facts: https://www.gov.sg/article/factually-corrections-on-falsehoods-about-pofma-by-thum-ping-tjin.”
-Singapore’s Minister for Law, K Shanmugam, has ordered a Correction Direction issued under Section 11 of the Protection From Online Falsehoods and Manipulation Act (No. 18 of 2019) to New Naratif regarding the above video.
+Singapore’s Minister for Law, K Shanmugam, has ordered the Correction Direction above issued under Section 11 of the Protection From Online Falsehoods and Manipulation Act (No. 18 of 2019) (POFMA).
 We have complied with the legal directive to display the Correction Notice on YouTube, Facebook, and the New Naratif website, because failure to comply with this Direction without reasonable excuse is an offense under Section 15 of the Act.
 We will be contesting the directive through the appropriate channels.

 While we disagree with the Correction Direction, we were heartened to receive these two written clarifications from the POFMA Office:

 - “POFMA applies only to false statements of fact (Section 2(2) of POFMA).
 It does not apply to opinions.”

 - “Criticisms which are opinions and not statements of fact are not covered by POFMA (Section 2(2)(a) of POFMA).
 Criticisms which are based on true facts, are also not covered by POFMA.”